WebAssembly/spec/document/core/syntax/instructions.rst

 The |MEMORYSIZE| instruction returns the current size of a memory.
 The |MEMORYGROW| instruction grows memory by a given delta and returns the previous size, or :math:`-1` if enough memory cannot be allocated.
 Both instructions operate in units of :ref:`page size <page-size>`.

+The |MEMORYFILL| instruction sets all values in a region to a given byte.
+The |MEMORYCOPY| instruction copies data from a source memory region to a possibly overlapping destination region.
+The |MEMORYINIT| instruction copies data from a :ref:`passive data segment <syntax-data>` into a memory.
+The |DATADROP| instruction prevents further use of a passive data segment.
+This instruction is intended to be used as an optimization hint.
+After a data segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

 .. note::
    In the current version of WebAssembly,